parmegv/leap_doc/docs/design/soledad.md

 **Classes**

-* `SoledadAuthMiddleware`: implemnets the WSGI middleware with token based auth as described before.
+* `SoledadAuthMiddleware`: implements the WSGI middleware with token based auth as described before.
 * `SoledadApp`: The WSGI application.
 For now, not different from `u1db.remote.http_app.HTTPApp`.

 **Authentication**